ab-anand/Video-Encryption/README.md

 ### Project Files

-Markup : * `capture_frames.py`
+* `capture_frames.py`
 	* This files uses OpenCV and other tools to capture a particular frame.
 	* It takes the location of the video through commandline arguments.
 	* It then capture frames at every 6 seconds interval.
 	* Output frames are then saved in the `Frames` folder.
 	* The code has been provided with relevant comments for further information.

 ---